From Raw Data to Readiness: The Hero’s Journey of Data Integration

 The Investigator’s Toolkit: Summaries That Guide Us

 Before we commit to using any dataset, we run key summaries to assess its quality, structure, and readiness for downstream use.
 These checks are not just about validating content.
 They’re about confirming that the dataset reflects reality, aligns with expectations, and is ready for production use.
-Here’s a structured checklist we follow during this validation phase:

 Structural & Content Checks